It's Rush Limbaugh and the Excellence IN Broadcasting Network Having more fun than a human being should be allowed to have while serving humanity.

 Man, the Republicans turned tail and ran for the tall grass before the first instant message had even been read in its entirety.

-Now, you gotta love New Jersey.
+Now, you got to love New Jersey.

 You just have to love New Jersey.

-The New Jersey Supreme Court has signaled they will pass same-sex marriage less legislation, but they're not going to write it.
+The New Jersey Supreme Court has signaled they will pass same-sex marriage legislation, but they're not going to write it.

 They demand that the legislature write it.